-This Community Health Profile aggregates data on the sociodemographics, maternal and child health, infectious disease, and mortality of American Indians and Alaska Natives (Al/ANs) in the Spokane UIH service area.
+This Community Health Profile aggregates data on the sociodemographics, maternal and child health, infectious disease, and mortality of American Indians and Alaska Natives (Al/ANs) in the Billings UIH service area.
 The data in this report are five-year estimates from 2013 to 2017.

-Key findings show that urban American Indians and Alaska Natives (Al/AN) frequently experience higher proportions of poverty and inequities in mortality, disabled status, infant and maternal health, and access to health insurance when compared to their non-Hispanic White (NHW) counterparts.
+Key findings show that urban American Indians and Alaska Natives (Al/AN) frequently experience higher proportions of poverty and inequities in infant and maternal health, access to health insurance, disability rates, and deaths due to homicide and suicide when compared to their non-Hispanic White (NHW) counterparts.
 We acknowledge the role colonization has had on Indigenous communities and the health indicators listed in this report.